-Since ATC's inception, eighteen new generators have gone into service and three up rates to existing generators have been completed, totaling approximately 5700 MW.
-These generators are shown in Table PR-26.
+Since ATC's inception, twenty new generators have gone into service and four up rates to existing generators have been completed, totaling approximately 6200 MW.
+The various Tables and Figures noted in the following paragraphs are available on ATC's website, www.atc10yearplan.com.

-Table PR-27 lists the proposed generators in the generation queue for our service territory as of July 1, 2011.
+A list of the generators is given in Table PR-26.
+Table PR-27 lists the proposed generators in the generation queue for our service territory as of June 1, 2013.
 This table lists each proposed generation project and summarizes them by zone and MW amount.
 These proposed projects also are shown by approximate location in Figure PR-9.
-As shown, the total capacity of proposed generators in the queue is 2625.45 MW.
-Of that proposed capacity, wind units reflect 96 percent; nuclear up-rates reflect 2 percent and the remaining 2 percent is comprised of natural gas turbines (see Figure PR-10).
-Of this generation, 0 percent in Zone 1, 11 percent in Zone 2, 68 percent is proposed in Zone 3, 21 percent in Zone 4, and 0 percent in Zone 5.
+As shown, the total capacity of proposed generators in the queue is 593.9 MW.
+Of that proposed capacity, wind units reflect nearly 100 percent; less than 1 percent is comprised of hydro generation (see Figure PR-10).
+Of this generation, 0 percent is in Zone 1, 33 percent in Zone 2, 34 percent is proposed in Zone 3, 34 percent in Zone 4, and 0 percent in Zone 5.
 Table PR-29 lists the required network upgrades associated with the generators shown in Table PR-27 with a signed Interconnection Agreement.